Safeguarding Policy

 8. Reporting Procedures

-1. Respond calmly and listen—do not interrogate.
+1. Respond calmly and listen without interrogation.

-2. Record the facts (who, what, when, where).
+2. Record facts (who, what, when, where).

 9. Designated Safeguarding Officer (DSO)